Gazman-Dev/confident-corn.github.io/_pages/post_request.md

 ---
 layout: page
-title: Article Request
+title: Article Generation
-permalink: /request/
+permalink: /generate/
 ---

-# Coming soon...
-### How to Request New Articles on Confident Corn
+### How to Generate Articles on Confident Corn

-Requesting new articles is simple!
+Generating articles is simple!
 All you have to do is make a public post on Facebook and tag our official page.

 - **Public Post**: Make sure your post is set to 'Public' so we can see it.